 About the Author: Simon Hill has a background in game development.
 He completed a Master’s Degree in Scottish History at Edinburgh University.
 He spent several years working in the games industry and lives in Edinburgh with his wife and two kids.

 Do you use any other commercial or free screen capture tool?
 Which one?
-Also share your experience if you are using or just tried qSnap.
-Let us know in comments below.
+Also, share your experience if you are using or just tried qSnap.
+Let us know in the comments below.